Montana filling gaps in missing persons programs, services

 HELENA, Mont.
-(AP) - Montana Attorney General Tim Fox has announced his timeline for implementing legislation meant to improve communication and collaboration among the law enforcement agencies as they investigate missing persons cases.
+(AP) - Montana Attorney General Tim Fox has his timeline for implementing legislation to improve communication and collaboration among law enforcement agencies as they investigate missing persons cases.

-Fox said Tuesday the state Department of Justice has posted the job description for a missing persons specialist.
-That person will coordinate with local, state, federal and tribal law enforcement agencies that to improve reporting and searching for missing people.
+Fox said Tuesday the Department of Justice has posted the job description for a missing persons specialist in his office.
+That person will coordinate with local, state, federal and tribal law enforcement agencies to improve reporting and searching for missing people.
 He hopes to have that person on board by July 1.
+The salary range is between $49,600 and $59,550 a year.

-Fox has also asked the state’s eight tribes for nominations for a new Missing Indigenous Persons Task Force, which is set to meet on June 11.
-The group will be tasked with identifying and overcoming communication barriers to reporting and investigating cases of missing Native Americans.
+Fox has also asked the state’s eight tribes for nominations by Friday for a new Missing Indigenous Persons Task Force, which is set to hold its first meeting on June 11.
+The group will identify communication shortfalls and offer suggestions to improve collaboration as well as administer a grant program for a tribal college to develop a database of missing tribal members.

+The Department of Justice worked with the State Tribal Relations Interim Legislative Committee to propose legislation, including a bill that requires the first law enforcement agency that’s contacted to accept a missing persons report and enter it into a database, rather than directing the person to another jurisdiction, such as the one where the missing person was last seen.

+The legislation was prompted by criticism that when women and children go missing on Montana’s reservations, the reports may not be taken seriously or adequately shared with other agencies.

 Copyright © 2019 The Washington Times, LLC.